oliviamohning/goatonomics/README.md

 - Are hangry goats louder than chill goats?
 - Do goats with softer coats have more friends?
 In other words, are goats bigoted?
 Remember, it's important to assign your own conclusions to your findings, even if they otherwise don't correlate.
 What, you want objectivity?
 No you don't, nerd.
 - Is there a measurable relationship between favorite color and moral decay?
-- What song do chaotic goats appreciate the most?
+- What song do calm goats appreciate the most?

-Each visualization was made with genuine care and respect for conventional research ethics.
+Each visualization will probably be made with genuine care and respect for conventional research ethics.

 ---